EGJSERVICES/EGJ-SERVICES-GROUP/README.md

       </div>
       <div class="faqitem">
         <h3>Why choose us?</h3>
-        <p>We are the trusted partner for any construction project in South Florida with decades of experience and a commitment to reliability and efficiency.</p>
+        <p>We are the trusted partner for construction projects in South Florida with decades of experience and cutting-edge technology.</p>
       </div>
       <div class="faqitem">
         <h3>How can I get a quote?</h3>
-        <p>You can request a quote by clicking on the “Request a Quote” button or contacting us directly.</p>
+        <p>Simply click on the “Request a Quote” button or contact us directly.</p>
       </div>
       <div class="faqitem">
         <h3>What is your typical project size?</h3>
-        <p>Our projects vary from small local jobs to large-scale construction projects, tailored to your specific needs.</p>
+        <p>Our projects range from small local jobs to large-scale construction projects, tailored to your needs.</p>
       </div>
       <div class="faqitem">
         <h3>What are your payment terms?</h3>